Acute angle closure glaucoma

 Thus normally aqueous flows from the posterior to the anterior chamber, then out of the eye.

-The first blockage occurs (red blob) when the iris contacts the lens; this pushes the iris forward to obstruct the flow to the trabecular meshwork (yellow blob) enlarge
+The first blockage occurs (red blob) when the iris contacts the lens; this pushes the iris forward (pink square) to obstruct the flow to the trabecular meshwork (yellow blob) enlarge

 First, the iris presses backwards on the lens of the eye.
 Every year the lens gets a little thicker, and so the gap gets narrower.
 Some drugs make the iris a little more rigid (Atrovent inhalers for asthma, some antidepressants).
 Animation